What is the menu profitability report?

 You should look at the most "qty sold" (a.k.a. "best sellers") vs the most "profit". (hint: many times, not the same items!)

-Which are your cheapest items for each category? - Click on "recipe ingredient cost" to sort by the cost.
-Make sure to never comp your most expensive items, and give specific cheap ones whenever an item should be served on the house.
+Which are your lowest cost item for each category? - Click on "recipe ingredient cost" to sort by the cost.

 Mastering Profitability - how to use this report to maximize profits